 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 sudo dnf install epel-release sudo dnf update

 Step 2.
 Installing Java on CentOS 8.

 Currently, there are two LTS versions of OpenJDK – OpenJDK 8 and OpenJDK 11.
-You can also install the both Java version on any system and use as per your requirements.
+You can also install both Java versions on any system and use them as per your requirements.

 - Installing OpenJDK 11.

 sudo dnf install java-11-openjdk-devel